awsdocs/amazon-pinpoint-user-guide/doc-source/analytics-charts.md

 Device makes on which your app is installed\.

 **Countries**
-Countries where your users are located\.
+Countries or regions where your users are located\.

 **Custom charts**
 Custom attributes reported by your app\.